neondatabase/website/content/docs/guides/neon-github-integration.md

 To disconnect your Neon project:

 1. In the Neon Console, navigate to the **Integrations** page for your project.
-2. Locate the GitHub app and click **Manage** to open the **GitHub app** drawer.
+2. Locate the GitHub integration and click **Manage** to open the **GitHub integration** drawer.
 3. Click **Disconnect**.

-## Remove the GitHub app
+## Remove the GitHub integration

-Removing the GitHub performs the following actions for all Neon projects that you connected to a GitHub repositiory using the GitHub app:
+Removing the GitHub performs the following actions for all Neon projects that you connected to a GitHub repositiory using the GitHub integration:

 - Removes the Neon API keys created for your Neon-GitHub integrations from your Neon account.
 - Removes GitHub secrets containing the Neon API keys from the associated GitHub reporistories.